 Example 92: The Storage Size data category expressed globally in XML

 The storageSizeRule element is used to specify that, when encoded in ISO-8859-1, the content of the country element must not be more than 25 bytes.
-The name "Papouasie-Nouvelle-Guinée" is 25 character long and fits because all characters in ISO-8859-1 are encoded as a single byte.
+The name "Papouasie-Nouvelle-Guinée" is 25 characters long and fits because all characters in ISO-8859-1 are encoded as a single byte.

 <?xml version="1.0"?>